 Unsealed floors are delicate and challenging to keep clean.
 Without proper maintenance, they can end up looking dull in no time.
 So, when cleaning unsealed hardwood floors, there are a few things you should and shouldn’t do:

-- Do use wax: If you want to add some extra shine, you can also wax your floors between cleanings.
+- Do use wax: If you want to add some extra shine, wax your floors between cleanings.
 Choose petroleum-based and waterless waxes to avoid scratches or warping.
 Apply a thin coat using a rag, and allow it to dry for at least half an hour.
 Buff it in using a dry mop.

 - Don’t use water: Water is an unsealed floor’s worst enemy.
 Without a protective coating, the wood will absorb any liquid and swell.
 You will end up with warping and cracks that are impossible to get rid of (1).

-Still, although unsealed hardwood floors are ultra-sensitive, you can get a good result as long as you’re gentle.
+Although unsealed hardwood floors are ultra-sensitive, you can get a good result as long as you’re gentle.

 Keep In Mind